AIP-Man/AdGuard-CustomFilters/README.md

-# HomeAssistant
-Repository for addons and integrations
+# Custom Filter Lists for AdGuard